Newlywed disagreement: Svitolina, Monfils differ on the draw

 Elina Svitolina, like many players, will only think about the match directly in front of her.

-Her husband, Gael Monfils, likes to look a few rounds further at his draw.
+Her husband, Gael Monfils, likes to look a few rounds down the road for his possible opponents.

-“But I try to tell him, it’s not a good sign.
-You have to be looking one match at a time,” Svitolina said with a laugh.
+“But I try to tell him … you have to be looking one match at a time,” Svitolina said with a laugh.

 However they do it, things are working for both players, who were married in July.